-DARTMOUTH, N.S. - Protests over the environmental effects of huge power dam developments usually focus attention on what happens to the land above the dams that will be drowned in hydrology at the Bedford Institute of Oceanography here and he feels hydro power may be far dirtier than most people realize.
+DARTMOUTH, N.S. - Protests over the environmental effects of huge power dam developments usually focus attention on what happens to the land above the dams that will be drowned in water.

 Apart from that, an energy-hungry world tends to see hydro projects as a source of power that is clean relative to nuclear reactors and oil-fired thermal generators.